The Stringam ranch sprawled out over many, many miles.

 Dad could go it alone.

-She dropped him, forceably, into the prairie dust.
+She piled him, forceably, into the prairie dust.

 And left him there.

-Or that said badger was almost on him.
+Or near enough that the badger would soon be on him.

 He pictured teeth and claws.